jborggaard/QQR/README.md

 # QQR
-Software to approximately solve the quadratic-quadratic regulator problem.
-The description of the algorithm is given in the paper
+Software to approximately solve the quadratic-quadratic regulator (QQR) and polynomial-quadratic regulator (PQR) problems.
+The description of the algorithms are provided in the papers

-- *The Quadratic-Quadratic Regulator Problem: Approximating feedback controls for quadratic-in-state nonlinear systems, submitted.*
+- *The Quadratic-Quadratic Regulator Problem: Approximating feedback controls for quadratic-in-state nonlinear systems, to appear.*

+by Jeff Borggaard and Lizette Zietsman

+and

+- *On Approximating Polynomial-Quadratic Regulator Problems, submitted.*

-by Jeff Borggaard and Lizette Zietsman (full reference included below)
+by Jeff Borggaard and Lizette Zietsman (full references included below).

 ## Installation Notes
 Clone this repository: